fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 We should handle the exception.
 We can register an error handler function to the mutation using the *useMutation* hook's *onError* [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2).

-Let's register the mutation with an error handler which uses the *setError* function it receives as a parameter to set an error message:
+Let's register the mutation with an error handler that uses the _setError_* function it receives as a parameter to set an error message:

 ```js